jlleongarcia/jlleongarcia/content/blog/ai-helpers.md

 Streamlit has very useful [sessions states](https://docs.streamlit.io/develop/api-reference/caching-and-state/st.session_state)
 {{< /callout >}}

+If you are on a PoC stage, having a very simple and realiable way to bypass from any auth an email, is really helpful.

+This is why I added such option with the module described below.

+{{< details title="Email bypass for the EmailWall - PoC Simple Auth Setup 📌" closed="true" >}}

+{{< /details >}}

 #### Streamlit New Features

 Big **thanks to Fanilo Andrianasolo** for the great Streamlit Videos